kfrlib/kfr/README.md

 Clang is highly recommended and proven to provide the best performance for KFR.
 You can use Clang as a drop-in replacement for both GCC on Linux and MSVC on Windows.
 On macOS, Clang is the default compiler and included in the official Xcode toolchain.

-_Note_: Building the DFT module currently requires Clang due to internal compiler errors and a lack of optimization in GCC and MSVC.
+_Note_: ARM/AArch64 support and building the DFT module currently requires Clang due to internal compiler errors and a lack of some optimizations in GCC and MSVC.

 :arrow_right: See [Installation](docs/docs/installation.md) docs for more details